toddwestley/Arduinos-to-turn-equipped-bike-into-Joystick-with-throtle-axis/README.md

 If you opt us my software, I would enjoy hearing from you.
 I think the best way to get in touch with me through forum.flightgear.org or by commenting on my github.com posting.
 I endured a mild diffuse axonal injury whle cycling in Ohio, so my response may not be quick.
 If you also have a traumatic brain injury, feel free to comment about that also.

+You will need to correct the MAC address used by your sensor "sender sketch" [Line 43]

 Leonardo: “https://www.amazon.com/KEYESTUDIO-Leonardo-Development-Board-Arduino/dp/B0786LJQ8K/ref=sr_1_1_sspa?crid=1QHUY74RYKTIJ&keywords=Leonardo+Arduino&qid=1670592791&sprefix=leonardo+arduino%2Caps%2C74&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzTVA4MjRUVUlBVUlWJmVuY3J5cHRlZElkPUEwNTkwNjQzM0VIMUpCMTZJVkUxQSZlbmNyeXB0ZWRBZElkPUEwNzUzNjA4MzVQVDRQRjcySkg5QiZ3aWRnZXROYW1lPXNwX2F0ZiZhY3Rpb249Y2xpY2tSZWRpcmVjdCZkb05vdExvZ0NsaWNrPXRydWU=”